Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Abstract

 \section{Abstract}

-State-of-the-art classical neural networks are observed vulnerable to small crafted adversarial perturbations.
-Similar behaviors are followed by quantum machine learning models classifying Haar-random pure states, in that they exhibit exponentially decreasing robustness in the number of qubits against adversarial perturbations.
+State-of-the-art classical neural networks are observed to be vulnerable to small crafted adversarial perturbations.
+A more severe vulnerability has been noted for quantum machine learning (QML) models classifying Haar-random pure states.
 This stems from the concentration of measure phenomenon, a property of the metric space when sampled probabilistically, and is independent of the classification protocol.
-In this paper, we discuss these vulnerabilities in classifying Haar-random pure states, as well as in classifying a subset of encoded states smoothly generated from a Gaussian latent space.
-We derive the prediction-change potential adversarial robustness of any quantum classifier in this setting resulted from the measure concentration in the latent space.
-Our analysis provides insights into the adversarial robustness of any quantum classifier in real-world classification tasks, and by contrast, shows only mildly polynomially decreasing potential robustness in the number of qubits.
+In order to provide insights into the adversarial robustness of a quantum classifier on real-world classification tasks, we focus on the adversarial robustness in classifying a subset of encoded states that are smoothly generated from a Gaussian latent space.
+We show that the vulnerability of this task is considerably weaker than that of classifying Haar-random pure states.
+In particular, we find only mildly polynomially decreasing robustness in the number of qubits, in contrast to the exponentially decreasing robustness when classifying Haar-random pure states and \bww{suggesting that QML models can be useful for real-world classification tasks.}